12 Feb Anti-Racism, Equity, and Inclusion Statement

 1. Understanding where we’ve caused harm.

 We recognize we have been complicit in systemic racism, both in our company and in our industry.
-As a predominantly white company, in a predominantly white industry, our starting place in reducing harm has been to gain a deeper understanding of how we have caused harm.
+As a predominantly white company, our starting place in reducing harm has been to gain a deeper understanding of how we have caused harm.
 By not questioning or challenging the status quo, we have been part of the problem.
 Here are some of the actions we have taken to understand where we have caused harm:

 ∙ Participating in expert-led and team-directed learning such as Whiteness at Work and Spiritual Activism 101